-The Group currently has an interest in 28 exploration tenements covering approximately 14,357 km in the Curnamona and Musgrave Provinces of South Australia, the Georgetown Inlier and Woolgar Goldfield of North Queensland and the Robinson Range area of Midwest Western Australia.
+The Group currently has an interest in 28 exploration tenements covering approximately 14,317 km in the Curnamona and Musgrave Provinces of South Australia, the Georgetown Inlier and Woolgar Goldfield of North Queensland and the Robinson Range area of Midwest Western Australia.
 It also holds an 83 hectare mining lease located in the Woolgar Goldfield of North Queensland.
-The Company also has three granted cateos (exploration leases), two granted mina (mining lease) and seven applications for conversion of cateo into mina covering a total of approximately 283 kms2 in the Argentine province of Salta.
+The Company also has one granted cateo (exploration lease), three granted minas (mining lease) and eight applications for conversion of cateo into mina covering a total of approximately 290 kms in the Argentine province of Salta.